okera/public-docs/content/topics/ClusterAdmin.md

 ## Cluster diagnosis

-It may occassionally be helpful to gather system logs from the nodes in a cluster when a functional issue or performance issue occurs.
+It may occasionally be helpful to gather system logs from the nodes in a cluster when a functional issue or performance issue occurs.
 A cluster can be commanded to compile a gzipped tar-ball of all system logs over the previous day and upload the archive to a cluster's S3 logging bucket with a simple command: